monodot/knowledge-base/_articles/xcode.md

 lede: Xcode is the worst IDE of all time.
 ---

+## Terminology

+- A **Scheme** is a runnable configuration that tells _Xcode_ which target to build, which to run, which tests to execute, etc.
+- A **Target** is a product within an Xcode project: an iOS app, a test bundle, extension, framework, Watch app, etc.

 ## Running and debugging

 ### Test changes to a Watch app on a physical Watch